hwayne/learntla/content/tla/operators/index.md

 Operators can't recursively call themselves unless you [foo]:

+[BAR]

-So, how do we use them!
-A few different ways!
+So, how do we use them?
+A few different ways! [what follows is dumb]

 ### Generic Helper Operators